greg-raven/Uncommon-Sense/_posts/2023-07-11-sovereign-individual.md

 ---
-title: 'The individual is sovereign'
+title: "The individual is sovereign"
 layout: post
 categories:
 - individualism